Musica Kirklees Frequently Asked Questions…

 Musica Kirklees aim to deliver 33 lessons per academic year (3 full terms), with a guaranteed minimum of 30.

 Yes.
-Music can be a way of engaging with students with Special Educational Needs whilst developing confidence and self-esteem.
-Please give details of any SENs where requested on the application form and note any requirements that the teacher will need to be made aware of.
+Music can be a way of engaging with students with SEND whilst developing confidence and self-esteem.
+Please give details of any SEND where requested on the Application Form and note any requirements that the teacher will need to be made aware of.

 Adults are welcome to apply for lessons.
-Adult prices apply to all pupils who have completed school year 13, or those who have left year 11 and are no longer in full time education.
-Adults are taught outside of school hours at one of our ‘Central Classes’ which are based at local Musica Centres, schools or other agreed venues.
-Please download the adult application form from our website for details of lesson options and prices or contact the Musica Kirklees office.
+Adult prices apply to all pupils who have completed school year 13.
+Adults are taught outside of school hours at one of our ‘Central Classes’ which are based at local centres, schools or other agreed venues.
+Please download the Adult Application Form from our website for details of lesson options and prices or contact the Musica Kirklees office.

 An invoice for fees, once we know that lessons are to start, will be sent to you in the post.
 There are a few different ways to pay: